rfshelley/Documentation/cloud-and-lan-connected-device-types-developers-guide/building-cloud-connected-device-types/building-the-device-type.rst

 Building the Device Handler
 ===========================

-The device handler for a cloud connected device is generally the same as any other device handler.
-The means in which it handles sending and receiving messages from its device is a little bit different.
+The Device Handler for a cloud-connected device is generally the same as any other device handler.
+The means in which
+it handles sending and receiving messages from its device is a little bit different.
 Let's walk through a cloud connected device handler example.

-The Parse Method
+The Parse method
 ----------------

 The parse method for cloud connected devices will always be empty.
 In a